 The Integra features two distinct engines.
-The RS, LS and GS models offer an all-aluminum, 1.8-liter, DOHC, 16-valve, 4-cylinder engine.
-This powerplant produces 140 horsepower at 6300 rpm, and 127 lbs-ft of torque at 5200 rpm.
+The LS and GS models offer an all-aluminum, 1.8-liter, 16-valve, DOHC, 4-cylinder engine with programmed fuel injection (PGM-FI).
+This power plant produces 140 horsepower at 6300rpm and 127lb ft of torque at 5200 rpm.

-The GS-R model features a 1.8-liter engine equipped with the Variable Valve Timing and Lift Electronic Control (VTEC) system pioneered in the Acura NSX.
-It also features Programmed Fuel Injection (PGM-FI), a dual-stage intake system, a knock sensor, a crankshaft reinforcing bridge, oil jet piston cooling and a number of other innovations to improve reliability and durability, and to provide smoother operation.
-All this adds up to 170 horsepower at 7600 rpm and 128 lbs-ft of torque at 6200 rpm.
-These impressive figures give it one of the highest specific outputs of any normally aspirated engine sold in the U.S.
+The GS-R features a 1.8-liter engine equipped with the Variable Valve Timing Control (VTEC) system pioneered in the Acura NSX.
+It also features Programmed Fuel Injection (PGM-FI), a dual-stage intake system, a knock sensor, a bridge, oil jet piston cooling and a number of other innovations to durability and smoother operation.
+All this adds up to 170 horsepower and 128 lb ft of torque at 6200 rpm.
+These impressive figures give it one of the highest specific outputs of any normally aspirated engine sold.

 The VTEC system uses three cam lobes and three corresponding rocker arms for each pair of valves.
 The VTEC system operates on both the intake and exhaust valves.
 The two outer cam lobes have a profile that optimizes low-speed torque and response.
 The middle lobe has a high-lift, longer-duration profile that is designed to optimize high-end horsepower.

 The changeover point between low lift and high lift in the GS-R is 4400 rpm, for excellent midrange torque and to fully exploit the benefits of the dual-stage intake manifold.
-By carefully balancing the 4400-rpm VTEC changeover point and the 5800-rpm opening of the second intake runner of the dual-stage intake manifold, the GS-R has an almost flat torque curve from 2500 rpm to 7200 rpm.
-This makes the GS-R engine responsive under all operating conditions, and especially when going from part-throttle, steady-state cruising to full throttle.
+By carefully balancing the 4400 rpm VTEC changeover point and the 5800 rpm opening of the second intake runner of the dual-stage intake manifold, the GS-R has an almost flat torque curve from 2500 rpm to 7200 rpm.
+This makes the GS-R engine responsive under all operating conditions, especially when going from part-throttle, steady-state cruising to full throttle.

 The GS-R engine utilizes the latest combustion technology to provide a combination of fuel efficiency and power.
-Because of the low surface-to-volume area of the chamber, minimal surface area is exposed to the heat of combustion and more heat is retained in the expanding gases, resulting in increased thermal efficiency.
-And the "squish" area around the combustion chamber is also increased, yielding increased gas turbulence, faster flame propagation, and even better efficiency.
+Because of the low surface-to-volume area of the chamber, minimal surface area is exposed to the heat of combustion and more heat is retained in the expanding gases, resuIting in increased thermal efficiency.
+The "squish" area around the combustion chamber is also increased, yielding increased gas turbulence, faster flame propagation and even better efficiency.

-Also, the fuel injectors point almost directly toward the center of the intake valves, helping to reduce fuel condensation on the intake port walls and improving driveability and engine response.
+Also, the fuel injectors point almost directly toward the center of the intake valves, helping to reduce fuel condensation on the intake port walls, improving drivability and engine response.

 DUAL-STAGE INTAKE MANIFOLD